N0V3R0N/VoiceRecruit1/README.md

 - Multi-language support (English, French)
 - Voice-based interviews with AI
 - Interview script creation and management
 - Dashboard for managing interviews and candidates

-## Dependencies

-The project requires the following key dependencies:

-- Next.js 15.2.4
-- React 18.2.0
-- next-intl for internationalization
-- next-themes for dark/light mode
-- axios for API requests